 Here’s what we know (as of 4/28 @ 8am PT):

 The SBA has now released an official PPP loan forgiveness application form, along with guidance on how the process would work:

 More info available here: PPP Loan Forgiveness: What We Know

 The PPP ran through its initial $350B funding on 4/16 – just 13 days after the SBA began accepting applications.
 The program was temporarily suspended; however, Congress passed a second aid bill on 4/24 that contains an additional $320B to restart the PPP.

-Demand for PPP loans remains high, and there’s a good chance the additional funds will run out in a similar timeframe.
+Demand for PPP loans remains high, and the Treasury has stated that 6/30/20 will be the last day for PPP loan applications to be approved.
 If you intend to apply for a PPP loan and have not yet done so, you should start as soon as possible.

 We’ll continue to update this post as we learn more, and will provide guidance here about how to work through it when there’s more clarity.